 About the author

-David Morel is the CEO/Founder of Tiger Recruitment, London’s leading recruitment agency for business, private and virtual support recruitment.
+David Morel is the CEO/Founder of Tiger Recruitment.
+Tiger is B Corp Certified.
+We are part of a global movement of businesses committed to improving social and environmental conditions around the world.
 David founded Tiger in 2001 and has written extensively in the press and wider media advising both employers and job seekers on best recruitment practice.

 020 7917 1801 / [email protected]